shashankagrawal2026/email-verifier_-go/README.md

-do not use for multiple mail
+do not use for multiple mails